SchwarzIT/onyx/apps/docs/src/basics/appearance.md

 ## Radius

-The choise of radius has a big impact to the whole appearance of an UI.
+The choice of radius has a big impact to the whole appearance of an UI.
 With radius tokens it is easy to customize this visual basis.

 ::: warning Attention
 The base value for radius that is used for components is `4 px`.